How to Create a Creative Shade for Decks

 An outdoor deck is a perfect spot to enjoy some quality time.
 However, if your deck has no covering or shade, it may not be the best of places in hot summer or rainy winter months.
 This can be remedied by using a shade for decks.

 Deck shades come in different shapes, sizes and types.
-You can add a shade on your own or hire a deck shades contractor to do the job for you.
+You can add a shade on your own or hire a deck contractor to do the job for you.
 If you want your deck to truly stand out, here are some creative shade ideas for you.

 Use Shade Sails